chato94/A/readme.md

   3. Attempts to serve the requested URL with `/index.html` attached to the end of it.
 For example, if the user requests `/init/this/path/to/website`, the server searches for `/init/this/path/to/website/index.html`.
 If this fails then...

   4. Attempts to serve the requested URL with any sort of HTML file attached to the end of it.
-Meaning that if, for example, the website is the `/static/website` directory, and it contains exactly one file called `website.html`, it will serve `/static/website/website.html`.
+Meaning that if, for example, the website is in the `/static/website` directory, and it contains exactly one file called `website.html`, it will serve `/static/website/website.html`.
 If this fails then...

   5. It servers the HTML file and dependencies in the `/404` directory.